Williton Window History

 In March 2021, the magazine is evolving yet further with a revamped updated website and is now run by the new committee still connected historically to the church but run independently, being in control of its own affairs.

-It is much valued within the community and we hope that it will remain so for many years to come.
+The magazine is still run completely by volunteers as a not for profit organisation and it is much valued within the community and we hope that it will remain so for many years to come.